ehedman/victron-venus-container/README.md

 Or pass the enviromnet variabe **VRM_IFACE=ethX** to the venus system.
 This is a valid argument for the venus-boot.sh script.

 ### What about 32 and 64 bit systems
-Bookworm 32-bit has still a 64 bit kernel and it is running 32 bit binaries in user space.
+Bookworm 32-bit has still a 64 bit kernel (on rpi4-5) and it is running 32 bit binaries in user space.
 This implementation is tested on such a system and 64 bit bookworm is not tested.<br>
 This explains why we are loading a linux/arm64/v8 docker to the system.

+### More about 64-bit hosts
+Check the file /opt/victronenergy/dbus-i2c/dbus-i2c.py in the Venus domain, a line reading "bus=dbus.SystemBus() if (platform.machine() ==  'xxx' ...".
+The xxx should be alterred to what you get from the host command "uname -m" i.e. aarch64 for the 64-bit system.